simon-a-schmitt/FAC-Synthesis/README.md

 Our work reveals:

 - Many texts that "appear very different" actually activate highly overlapping features;
-- A small number of samples that "look ordinary but fill feature gaps" can instead bring much larger performance leaps.
+- A small number of samples that "look ordinary but fill feature gaps" can instead bring much larger performance gains.

 ---